BanterTheGreat/modern-4e/classes/cleric.typ

     You may choose a level 1 or 2 Divine Technique, you master it.

     = Powers
-    You may choose 2 At-Will, 1 Encounter and 2 Daily acolyte Powers.
+    You may choose 2 At-Will, 1 Encounter and 2 Daily Cleric Powers.

     = Feats
-    You gain access to the Acolyte feat list
+    You gain access to the Cleric feat list

     #pagebreak()